KIDNEY SPECIALIST SINGAPORE

 Many patients, in fact, refuse to have a kidney biopsy done.
 In many occasions, this is riskier than the biopsy itself, because the cause of the kidney problem might remain unfound, the underlying problem not treated, not monitored adequately and allowed to progress on its own, making the prognosis uncertain or not good at all.

-On many occasions, with the results from the biopsy, and a proper assessment and treatment plan, kidney failure can be retarded or even avoided at all.
+On many occasions, with the results from the biopsy, and a proper assessment and treatment plan, kidney failure can be slowed down or even avoided at all.

 What can you do if you have been diagnosed with kidney disease?